 This code is just a one-liner, but if you are not familiar with list comprehension, you might have difficulty wrapping your head around it.

-If you are looking for a cost-effective method, list comprehension is your go-to and hands down; it is the only way.
+If you are looking for a cost-effective method, list comprehension is your go-to; it is the only way.

 Method 3: Using the “unicodedata” module

-Up until this moment, we were exploring ways that do not use any specific module.
-However, we can use the built-in module called “unicodedata”, that is precisely designed to work with unicode points.
+Up until this point, we had been exploring ways that do not require the use of any specific module.
+However, we can use the built-in module called “unicodedata”, which is precisely designed to work with unicode points.

 Just import the module at the head of the Python file, and you will be ready to proceed.